skillxuplp/codtech-dm-internship/README.md

 # TASK - 4: BRAND REPUTATION MANAGEMENT
 *DEVELOP A STRATEGY TO MONITOR AND MANAGE A BRAND’S ONLINE REPUTATION, INCLUDING HANDLING NEGATIVE REVIEWS AND BUILDING POSITIVE SENTIMENT.
-DELIVERABLE: A DOCUMENTED STRATEGY AND TOOLS TO USE.* https://github.com/skillxuplp/codtech-dm-internship/blob/main/TASK%20-%204%20-%20BRAND%20REPUTATION%20MANAGEMENT.pdf
+DELIVERABLE: A DOCUMENTED STRATEGY AND TOOLS TO USE.*

+#### TASK - 4: DESCRIPTION

+### Tools:
+1. **Reputation Management Tools:** Utilize Brand24 or Mention to monitor online mentions and reviews.
+2. **Social Listening Tools:** Employ Hootsuite Insights or Sprout Social to track social media conversations and sentiment.
+3. **Review Management Platforms:** Manage reviews on platforms like Yelp, Google My Business, and Trustpilot.
+4. **Customer Relationship Management (CRM) Tools:** Use HubSpot CRM or Zoho CRM to manage customer interactions and build relationships.

+### Applicability:
+This strategy is applicable to any business looking to enhance its online reputation and customer relationships.
+It can be implemented by:
+- **Small to Medium-Sized Enterprises (SMEs):** To build a strong online presence and manage customer feedback effectively.
+- **Large Corporations:** To maintain a positive public image and handle crises professionally.
+- **E-commerce Businesses:** To monitor and manage online reviews, which are crucial for customer trust and sales.
+- **Service Industries:** To ensure customer satisfaction and address any negative feedback promptly.

+By following this strategy and utilizing the recommended tools, businesses can effectively monitor and manage their online reputation, handle negative reviews, and build positive sentiment, ultimately leading to stronger customer relationships and a positive brand image.

+#### TASK - 4: GITHUB LINK
+https://github.com/skillxuplp/codtech-dm-internship/blob/main/TASK%20-%204%20-%20BRAND%20REPUTATION%20MANAGEMENT.pdf